Apple's iPhone 5 puts Europe in 4G slow lane

 The problem lies in the range of spectrum - the airwaves used to carry mobile signals - used in Europe.
 The iPhone 5 is not compatible with 4G services on the 800MHz and 2.6GHz bands deployed across much of western Europe, including Spain, Italy and France.
 Instead, it works on the 1.8GHz band, which is still being used for voice calls by most operators in Europe.

-Apple will produce three models of the iPhone: one optimized for U.S. carrier AT&T's network and spectrum bands, another for Sprint and Verizon's U.S. norms and a third for the rest of the world, including two European operators.
+Apple (AAPL.O) will produce three models of the iPhone: one optimised for U.S. carrier AT&T's (T.N) network and spectrum bands, another for Sprint and Verizon's U.S. norms and a third for the rest of the world, including two European operators.

 Only Deutsche Telekom in Germany and Everything Everywhere in the UK will initially be able to offer the fastest internet access to iPhone 5 users in their markets, because they are the carriers holding the right frequencies.